Consejo Mundial de Lucha Libre: Style and television

 CMLL's main programming, hosted by Alfonso Morales, Leobardo Magadan and Miguel Linares, is broadcast regularly on Televisa in Mexico, on LATV in the United States, and formerly on Telelatino in Canada and The Wrestling Channel in the United Kingdom.
 CMLL also had a syndicated show called "Sin Limite de Tiempo" ("with no time limit") which shows matches from Arena Coliseo shows and matches they could not fit onto the regular broadcast.
-It aired in Los Angeles on KWHY and Also Air in San Francisco on KEMO-TV.
+It aired in Los Angeles on KWHY and in San Francisco on KEMO-TV.
 This show was followed up by "Guerreros del Ring" on Canal 52MX.
 Also, Spanish-language American sports channel Fox Sports en Español recently started broadcasting CMLL programming.
 Recently CMLL also added the Mexican network Cadena Tres to its list of networks airing CMLL Wrestling.
 Galavision began airing CMLL wrestling in the spring of 2011.
 Galavision shows only a one-hour version while LATV has shown a two-hour version.
 In 2015, several of CMLL's shows became available live on their YouTube channel and they have held a number of internet-Pay Per Views (PPVs).